The Water War Between Fairfax County and the City of Falls Church

 Water

-As part of the bargain, the City of Falls Church got to annex nearly 40 acres of land near the West Falls Church Metro station currently occupied by two city schools.
-The agreement required that 70% of that annexed land stay dedicated to school uses for the next 50 years, limiting the economic competition with nearby properties in Fairfax Couunty.
-The city was allowed to develop immediately a 12-acre parcel next to the Metro station.
-Though Falls Church lost the annual subsidy from its water system, in the Plan B mediation the city obtained a great opportunity to generate revenue from property incorporated into the city limits.15
+As part of the bargain, the City of Falls Church got to annex 38.4 acres of land near the West Falls Church Metro station currently occupied by George Mason High School and Mary Ellen Henderson Middle School.
+The agreement required that 70% of that annexed land stay dedicated to school uses for the next 50 years, limiting the economic competition with nearby properties in Fairfax County.

-The acres that the City will annex include the property on which George Mason High School and Henderson Middle School now sit, and a 2.4 acre parcel at the Shreve Road and Gordon’s Road intersection that would complete a "Gordon’s Road Triangle" where the City’s property yard now sits.
+The acres that the City will annex include the property on which George Mason High School and Henderson Middle School now sit, and a 2.4 acre parcel at the Shreve Road and Gordon s Road intersection that would complete a "Gordon's Road Triangle" where the City's property yard now sits.
 The City has long coveted that area for highly-dense commercial redevelopment.

 In 2015-16, Falls Church considered using the undeveloped land next to the West Falls Church Metro as part of a public-private partnership that would construct a new high school.
 Two bidders made confidential "campus redevelopment" proposals, but the School Board ultimately decided not to approve either one.16